equinor/echo-tag-scanner/README.md

 4. ```npm start``` -> a webpack dev server instance is available at https://localhost:3000

 ## Coding rules
 This project has no contrived coding rules or best practices.
 You are a professional, which means you code whichever way you want and you can defend your ways when someone challenges you.
-This way we can actually learn from each other.

 ##  VS Code Extensions

 ### Must-have